+Elissa is the Chair the Government Law Practice and and is a member of the firm’s Policy Committee.
 Elissa is known as a discreet, creative problem solver with the ability to help prominent clients resolve issues at the intersection of law, government ethics, and regulatory compliance.
 She works closely with private and publicly traded companies, government agencies, individuals, and nonprofits.
 Elissa was Deputy Legal Counsel to Massachusetts Governor Mitt Romney and served as legal counsel to the Inaugural and Transition Committees for Massachusetts Governor Charlie Baker and Boston Mayor Marty Walsh.
 In 2016, Massachusetts Lawyers Weekly recognized Elissa on its list of the Top Women of Law.

 Before joining Mintz, Elissa was Deputy Legal Counsel to Governor Romney and Executive Director of the Judicial Nominating Commission for the Office of the Governor of Massachusetts.
 Prior to joining the governor’s office, she was an associate in the litigation section of a Boston-based law firm, where she focused primarily on complex defense litigation.
 Earlier Elissa served as a law clerk to the justices of the Superior Court of Massachusetts and as research assistant to the late Justice Joseph Nolan of the Supreme Judicial Court.
 She also worked for Congressman J. Joseph Moakley and Massachusetts Senator Jo Ann Sprague.